ModelOriented/modelDown/cran-comments.md

 * Suggests or Enhances not in mainstream repositories: drifter

 This package is part of our organisation and could be found here: https://github.com/ModelOriented/drifter.
-It's not required for
+It's not required for main functionality of modelDown.